FRINXio/FRINX-machine/README.md

 # FRINX Machine latest release
-https://github.com/FRINXio/FRINX-machine/releases
+> please deploy the latest release of FRINX Machine.
+See below: https://github.com/FRINXio/FRINX-machine/releases
-> master branch is not recommended for usage
+> master branch is used for development and not recommended for deployment

 ## Requirements